-- Begin a new program of study at WCU: Students must apply to the new program, be admitted and be issued a new DS-2019 before the end of the grace period.
+- Begin a new program of study at WCU: Students must apply to the new program, be admitted, and be issued a new DS-2019 before the end of the grace period.
 Proof of funding is required to issue the new DS-2019.
-Please the CIP with questions on DS-2019 issuance.
+Please come to the GEO with questions on DS-2019 issuance.

 - Transfer to another institution: Student must apply to another institution, be admitted, have the WCU SEVIS records transferred out to that institution and be issued their new DS-2019 before the end of the grace period.
 In order to transfer out the WCU SEVIS record, student will need to meet with the Exchange Visitor Program Coordinator and submit the SEVIS transfer out request form.

 - Depart the U.S. before the end of the grace period